shipshapecode/ember-cli-release/README.md

   - `project` - a reference to the current ember-cli project
   - `versions` - an object containing tag information, which will always have a `next` property and depending on the strategy you are using, may also have a `latest` property.

-The following lifecycle hooks are available:
+There are currently two lifecycle hooks available:

 - `beforeCommit`